 Now that we have that out of the way, here is my list of the top 20 Amway Motivational Organizations, systems and lines of sponsorship.

 This is a fairly new AMO, started by Crowns John and Jennie Belle Crowe in 2007.
-The Crowe’s decided to break away from Britt World Wide and start their own organization.
+The Crowe’s decided to break away from Britt World Wide and start their own AMO.
 Some of their key leaders include John Sestina, Rex and Betty Jo Renfrow, and David and Kristin Dussault.
-Read more about the UR Association.
+Here is their mission statement:

 - Romagnioli, Renzo & Aurea